bmlindor/ttv_ss/AAREADME.md

 6/1/2016 --> 8/4/2020
 Okay, so where do I stand:
 1).
-With transit times of Earth & Venus, can infer both of their masses, as well as existence of Jupiter
+With transit times of Earth & Venus, can infer both of their masses, as well as existence of Jupiter first then Moon 1a) what about simultaneously?
 2).
 Q: What really limits timing precision of Earth & Venus about the Sun?
 3).
 The masses inferred with sufficient data are good, although still a bit more discrepant than I would like:  I need to implement an N-body fit.
+4).
+Do actual NBODY Grad fit!!